awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 Some connection utilities you can use are the following:
 + **Command line** – You can connect to an Amazon Aurora DB cluster by using tools like the MySQL command line utility\.
 For more information on using the MySQL utility, see [mysql \- the MySQL command line tool](http://dev.mysql.com/doc/refman/5.6/en/mysql.html) in the MySQL documentation\.
 + **GUI** – You can use the MySQL Workbench utility to connect by using a UI interface\.
 For more information, see the [Download MySQL workbench](http://dev.mysql.com/downloads/workbench/) page\.
-+ **Applications** – You can use the MariaDB Connector/J utility to connect your applications to your Aurora DB cluster\.
-For more information, see the [MariaDB Connector/J download](https://downloads.mariadb.org/connector-java/) page\.
++ **Applications** – You can use the AWS JDBC Driver for MySQL to connect your client applications to an Aurora MySQL DB cluster\.
+For more information about the AWS JDBC Driver for MySQL and complete instructions for using it, see the [AWS JDBC Driver for MySQL GitHub repository](https://awslabs.github.io/aws-mysql-jdbc/)\.
 **Note**
- If you use the MariaDB Connector/J utility with an Aurora Serverless v1 DB cluster, use the prefix `jdbc:mariadb:aurora//` in your connection string\.
-The `mariadb:aurora` parameter avoids the automatic DNS scan for failover targets\.
-That scanning is not needed with Aurora Serverless v1 DB clusters and causes a delay in establishing the connection\.
+Version 3\.0\.3 of the MariaDB Connector/J utility drops support for Aurora DB clusters, so we highly recommend moving to the AWS JDBC Driver for MySQL\.
+The AWS JDBC Driver for MySQL offers improved failover speed for Aurora MySQL DB clusters by caching DNS connections for quick use\.
+When using the MariaDB Connector/J utility, use the `jdbc:mariadb:aurora//` in your connection string\.
+If you are using an Aurora Serverless v1 DB cluster, the failover benefits don't apply, but you can disable the feature by setting the `failureDetectionEnabled` parameter to `false`\.
+To review a complete list of configuration options, see the [AWS JDBC Driver for MySQL GitHub repository](https://awslabs.github.io/aws-mysql-jdbc/)\.

 You can use SSL encryption on connections to an Aurora MySQL DB instance\.
 For information, see [Using SSL/TLS with Aurora MySQL DB clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.